danaljarbou/saib-hackathon/README.md

 - locate the scheema file which is located at the root of this project, named exact.pgerd
 - when the erd is loaded, click on Generate sql option
 - click the play button, it should excute ERD and create the tables and columns

+After every edit on package.json , perform the following command " when you change your package. json file, and need to fetch new dependencies."
+>> npm install